Messages to the Community

 This page provides links to community-wide messages that have been sent to students, staff and faculty regarding campus operations during the COVID-19 pandemic.

+As required, we informed the Westchester County Department of Health of the positive test results.
+The county is requiring a 14-day quarantine and recommending testing for all who have been determined to have been in contact with the students.
+Any of those affected who have been have asked to quarantine and have chosen to leave the residence halls or who live off campus are required to self-quarantine at home for 14 days.
+If a community member has not been contacted by College personnel or the health department, they are not considered to have been in contact with one of the active cases.
 We anticipate quarantining between 20 and 30 individuals to reduce risk to the community based on the contact tracing from these three most recent confirmed cases.
 Those asked to quarantine have not tested positive for COVID-19.
 However, since individuals in quarantine had contact with one or more of the active cases, the number of cases may increase upon additional testing.
 Also, given that the new positive cases are student-athletes, the Athletic Department is temporarily suspending athletic practices and activities until the current round of surveillance tests is complete and the College can evaluate the results.

 Hello Manhattanville Community:

 As we approach the midpoint of the Fall semester and look toward the Thanksgiving holiday, I wanted to tell you how very grateful I am for the dedication and hard work shown by our students, staff, and faculty since the campus reopened, adhering to safety guidelines and offering support to one another.